telerik/xaml-docs/controls/radwordsprocessing/model/paragraph.md

 ### Adding a TabStop

-In __Example 8__ is demonstrated how to add a tab stop to the paragraph's collection.
+In __Example 8__ it is demonstrated how to add a tab stop to the paragraph's collection.

 #### __C# Example 8: Insert TabStop__